juju/docs/src/en/clouds-lxd-advanced.md

 !!!
 Important:
     The remote LXD server needs to be available over the network.
 This is specified with `lxd init` on the remote host.
-When the remote LXD cloud is custered, the init step does this automatically.
+When the remote LXD cloud is clustered, the init step does this automatically.

 <!-- confirm the last bit above -->